Lord Forrester

-Alexander Forrester, John Forrester's great-grandson, was confirmed by James V in the lands and Barony of Corstorphine including Clerkington, Nether Liberton, Drilaw and Meadowfield.
+Alexander Forrester, John Forrester's great-grandson, was confirmed by James V in the lands and Barony of Corstorphine, including Clerkington, Nether Liberton, Drilaw and Meadowfield.
 In 1539 he resigned Corstorphine in favour of James Forrester of Meadowfield, the husband of Alexander's granddaughter Agnes.
 This James ultimately succeeded Alexander and became James Forrester of Corstorphine.

 At Holyrood House on 30 July 1618 James VI & I confirmed Sir George Forrester of Corstorphine in the lands and barony of Corstorphine.
-George had already had some land disjoined from the barony of Corstorphine which he had sold.
-On 22 July 1633 he was created Lord Forrester of Corstorphine by Charles I. Having no son to succeed him Lord Forrester resigned most of his properties, including Corstorphine, in favour of James Baillie.
-Baillie was the eldest son of Major General William Baillie of Lethame, who had married his fourth daughter Johanna around 1649.
+George had already had some land disjoined from the barony of Corstorphine, which he had sold.
+On 22 July 1633 he was created Lord Forrester of Corstorphine by Charles I. Having no son to succeed him, Lord Forrester resigned most of his properties, including Corstorphine, in favour of James Baillie.
+Baillie was the eldest son of Major General William Baillie of Lethame, who had married George's fourth daughter Johanna around 1649.

-During the mid-seventeenth century the family seems to have experienced some financial problems which resulted in lands being temporarily out of their control.
+During the mid-seventeenth century the family seems to have experienced some financial problems, which resulted in lands being temporarily out of their control.
 On 3 August 1663 the lands and Barony of Corstorphine, except for the castle of Corstorphine and the town of Corstorphine, was granted to Sir John Gilmour.
 Oliver Cromwell had granted Laurence Scott of Bavelaw and his wife Katherine Binning, the lands, Lordship and Barony of Corstorphine, tower, manor-place, mills, mill-lands, parsonage etc., in lieu of the money due by James, Lord Forrester, to Beatrix Ramsay in Corstorphine who had assigned the debt to the said Laurence Scott, 1654.
 On 5 August 1664 the lands, Lordship and Barony of Corstorphine formerly belonging to James, Lord Forrester, and his brother German William Baillie which had been taken in lieu of debt, were granted to Florentius Gardner, baillie of Grangepans.
 (Similarly lands in Stirlingshire owned by Lord Forrester were taken to pay his debts to Richard Murray and Margaret Gairdner, in 1655.)

 James Forrester of Corstorphine (son of the previously mentioned James Forrester), husband of Janet Lauder, was confirmed by Mary, Queen of Scots, on 5 February 1556 in the Barony of Corstorphine.
 In 1577 Sir James presented the parish kirk with a bell for its steeple.
 This bell still survives, although it was renewed in 1728.
 James died on 4 June 1589 and his brother Henry was declared to be his heir.